Convert Time \(t\) into Variable Linearly Depending on \(t\).

-Conversion of time (\(t\)) into variable (\(var\)) which is linearly changed on time.
+Conversion of time (\(t\)) into variable (\(var\)), linearly changing in time.

 Usage